seandiggity/Reveal-PikeStreet/README.md

 #### External Markdown
 The files `index_markdown.html` and `presentation.md` showcase how to do use an external file.
 There is one limitation: External markdown files are only supported if served from any kind of web server.
 If you install all development dependencies for this project, `grunt serve` will be one of those servers - alternatively, you should know that Python enables you to always start a small http server in any directory by calling `python -m SimpleHTTPServer` (Python 2.7) or `python -m http.server` (Python 3+).

-### Stock Pictures
+### Graphics
-I recommend the following sites for some nice stock pictures.
-All of them are zero-licensed, meaning that you can do whatever you want with the pictures (including using them in a presentation).
+I recommend the following sites for some nice photos.
+All of them are Creative Commons zero-licensed (CC0), meaning that you can do whatever you want with them (including using them in a presentation).
 Patterns are a bit more difficult to find, but I recommend [The Pattern Library](http://thepatternlibrary.com/).

 * [Little Visuals](http://littlevisuals.co/)
 * [Unsplash](http://unsplash.com/)